lakesareadesign/multi.pass/content/plugins/bne-testimonials/readme.txt

 = What options are there for the shortcodes? =
 You can view all available options to add to the shortcode that changes the default behavior by viewing the help page in the Testimonials Admin menu.

-= What size are the testimonial featured images? =
-By default, the crop size used is “thumbnail” which is defined on your site from Settings > Media.
-Usually this will be 150×150 but may be different depending on your website or theme.
-On the font side, the image will be reduced using CSS to 100×100 to better fit the testimonial format.
-To use a different crop, add image_size="your_crop_size" to the shortcode.

 = Is there support? =
 Of course, but it is limited for the free version.
 We do not provide customizations or modifications beyond what the plugin currently provides.
 If you find any bugs or cannot get our plugin to work, please let us know so that we can look into it.
 Code is never perfect but it is poetry and there is always room for improvement.